syed-ghufran-hassan/cryptography_rust/zk-snark/readme.md

 ### Hashing Mechanism:

 The project uses SHA-256 as the hashing mechanism for creating the proof.
 This ensures that the proof data is derived from the proving key, public input, and private witness in a secure manner.

+## How the System Works:

+### Setup Phase:

+- A setup function is used to generate the proving and verification keys.
+These keys are randomly generated for the purpose of the proof system, and in real-world applications, these would be based on secure cryptographic parameters.

+### Proof Generation:

+- The prover creates a proof using the proving key and inputs the public data (public input) and the secret data (private witness).
+A cryptographic hash is created from these inputs, which forms the proof data.

+### Proof Verification:

+- The verifier uses the verification key and the public input to re-hash the data and compare it to the proof provided.
+If the hashes match, the proof is considered valid.